-- 176. As in previous years, we have regard to the cumulative impact of changes over recent years to inform our decision making this year.
+- 177. As in previous years, we have regard to the cumulative impact of changes over recent years to inform our decision making this year.
 Whilst there are fewer implications this year and important investments in key services like social care, we should recognise the impact that almost a decade of austerity has had on communities and public services.
-We have found that service transformation, including staff reductions and joined up services, and the prioritisation of those in most need have been the most effective ways to mitigate the negative impact of budget reductions and increased cost pressures. - 177.
+We have found that service transformation, including staff reductions and joined up services, and the prioritisation of those in most need have been the most effective ways to mitigate the negative impact of budget reductions and increased cost pressures. - 178.
 The groups which are impacted across EIAs and portfolios are disabled people, older and young people, women, carers and people on low incomes.
 Disabled people, some women such as lone parents and female pensioners, carers, young people and some BAME communities tend to have lower incomes and are more likely to be cumulatively impacted.
-See Community Knowledge Profiles for details. - 178.
+See Community Knowledge Profiles for details. - 179.
 We are continuing to work with partners, such as the NHS, to deliver better, joined up services for people in Sheffield.
-We are also continuing to work across the region where appropriate to help save costs and to enable better joined up services. - 179.
+We are also continuing to work across the region where appropriate to help save costs and to enable better joined up services. - 180.
 There has been a significant impact on the Council's workforce over the last decade due to restructuring and reductions.
-The Corporate Managing

-Employee Reduction programme, aimed at facilitating the departure of around 300 staff (240FTE) who wish to leave the Council's employment.
-The aim of the scheme is to deliver savings but also facilitate the Council's wider workforce plan.
-We also aim to take on a significant number of apprentices as well.

-180. It is difficult to quantify the cumulative level of impact as mitigations have been highlighted in all EIAs.
+The Council plans to implement corporate programme aimed at facilitating the departure of around 300 staff (240 FTE) who wish to leave the Council's employment.
+Around 100 of the posts deleted will be replaced by new apprentice posts.
+The aim is to support services to develop and implement workforce plans that mitigate the risk of a large number of retirements over a short time period in a few years' time.
+At the same time, the proposal will provide a significant number of additional job opportunities for younger people. - 181.
+It is difficult to quantify the cumulative level of impact as mitigations have been highlighted in all EIAs.
 External factors, such as welfare reform, are also impacting negatively on some of the same groups.